Story highlights

 Turkey has shut down more than 2,000 institutions linked to Gulen.

-Erdogan accuses Gulen of being behind the coup attempt and has requested his extradition from the United States.
-Gulen and his supporters accuse Erdogan of using the state of emergency “to solidify his power and persecute his critics.”
+Erdogan accuses him of being behind the coup attempt and has requested his extradition from the United States.

 Gulen and his supporters have said the government is using the state of emergency “to solidify his power and persecute his critics.”

-Turkish authorities detained Gulen’s top aide Saturday, according to a source from the Turkish president’s office.
-Halis Hanci was taken into custody in the town of Arakli in northern Turkey.
-He entered Turkey two days before the military coup attempt last week, the source said.
+Turkish authorities detained Gulen’s top aide Saturday, according to a source from the President’s office.
+Halis Hanci, who was taken into custody in northern Turkey, entered the country two days before the military coup attempt, the source said.

 Gulen’s nephew, Muhammet Sait Gulen, was also detained, Anadolu reported.